NHL grapples with vaccine inequity between U.S. and Canada

 And because of that split, hockey has mirrored the evolving virus situations in the U.S. and Canada.
 From Jan.
 13-March 31, players on Canadian teams accounted for just 103 of the 1,361 appearances on the NHL COVID protocol list — with just one of a season-high 59 players Feb.
 12.

-As of Thursday, roughly a third of the U.S. general population received at least one dose and 19.4% is fully vaccinated, compared to 11.91% with one shot and 1.76% fully vaccinated in Canada.
+As of Thursday, over a third of the U.S. general population had received at least one dose and 19.9% was fully vaccinated, compared to 16.5% with one shot and 1.98% fully vaccinated in Canada.

 “There’s two different countries, different roles, different situations,” Sweden-born Calgary Flames forward Mikael Backlund said.
 “Nothing we can do about it, really.
 So, we just have to wait for our turn.”